Ritvik19/Quora-Question-Pairs/README.md

 * Basic Features:
   * abs_token_diff

-        absolute difference between number of token in question1 and question2
+        absolute difference between number of tokens in question1 and question2
   * avg_num_token

         average number of tokens present in the questions